ZIO K8s

 import com.coralogix.zio.k8s.client.K8sFailure

-val k8s: ZLayer[Blocking with System, Throwable, Pods with ConfigMaps] =
+val k8s: ZLayer[Any, Throwable, Pods with ConfigMaps] =

 k8sDefault >>> (Pods.live ++ ConfigMaps.live)